chrisvanpatten/responsive-recaptcha/README.md

 ## Other notes

-If you're using an existing reCAPTCHA library, you might want to add the custom HTML to the `recaptcha_get_html` output function to simplify the process of adding reCAPTCHAs.
+If you're using an existing reCAPTCHA library, you might want to add the custom HTML to the output function (`recaptcha_get_html` in PHP, for example) to simplify the process of adding reCAPTCHAs.

-Also, in my original implementation (visible above) I used the wonderful <a href="https://github.com/nathansmith/formalize">Formalize</a> from @nathansmith.
-It's not required, but I can't recommend it highly enough.
+My original implementation (visible above) used the wonderful <a href="https://github.com/nathansmith/formalize">Formalize</a> from @nathansmith.
+It's not required and I didn't bundle it here, but I can't recommend it highly enough.

 If you want to customize this further and have questions, feel free to ask or consult <a href="https://developers.google.com/recaptcha/docs/customization">Google's documentation</a> on the subject.

+## Caution

+**Use wisely.** I don't have a `min-width` set on the captcha, and if you're not careful the captcha could get too small to read!
+Make sure you test thoroughly on various devices at various widths to make sure that won't be an issue.

 ## Unlicense